W9KSB/W9KSB-Rotctld-Serial-Bridge/README.md

 ## 1️⃣ GS-232 → Hamlib Network Bridge

-SatPC32 expects a **Yaesu GS-232 serial rotor controller**.
+SatPC32 expects a **serial rotor controller** such as a Yaesu GS-232.

-Modern rotors often expose control through **Hamlib (rotctld)** over TCP/IP instead.
+Lots of rotors often expose control through **Hamlib (rotctld)** over TCP/IP instead, especially those like the W9KSB antenna rotator that I designed, or others like the SatNOGS rotator..

 This controller:

--   Emulates the **Yaesu GS-232 command language**
+-   Emulates the **Yaesu GS-232 command language** as the first protocol, due to how popular and widely used it is.
 -   Receives commands from SatPC32 over USB serial virtual com port
 -   Translates them
 -   Forwards position commands over the network to a rotctld-compatible rotor

-This allows modern networked rotors to work seamlessly with legacy GS-232-based software --- no original Yaesu controller required.
+This allows modern networked rotors to work seamlessly with GS-232-based software --- no original Yaesu controller required.

 ------------------------------------------------------------------------